Perhaps, you have read a lot of information about dog anal glands or anal sac disease in dogs. But not all of it is true.

 The glands also give off a foul-smelling liquid that can irritate the skin and cause secondary infections.
 In some cases, the problem can be so severe.
 It affects your dog’s quality of life.

 How to Express Dog Anal glands?

 Perhaps, you observe dog anal glands smell with a brown stain on the floor.
 If so, it’s time to express dog anal glands and clear them.

 Surprisingly, learning how to express dog anal glands is not that difficult.
-You can do it yourself in only a few easy steps with the proper tools.
+With the proper tools, you can do it yourself in only a few easy steps.

 However, this article will help you expressing dog anal glands.
 It will explain what anal glands are and how to express them.

 Also, we will tell you why dogs need anal glands and how to prevent them from developing anal sac problems.

 Let’s find out how to squeeze anal glands on a dog.
 But, first, here is a brief guide on how to clean dog anal glands:

 - Wear gloves made of latex and keep an extra warm cloth in your bag.